DrNabil/CS501-Nabil-Benmoussa/README.md

 You can contact the author at: nabilbenmoussa19@gmil.com

 # Repository  Structure
-CS501 is  a crash course that contains files that cover essential concepts of Deep Learning, including:
+CS501 is  a crash course that contains files covering essential concepts of Deep Learning, including:
 - Introduction to Python for Deep Learning
 - Neural Networks and Backpropagation
 - Convolutional Neural Networks (CNNs)